Kitware/VolView/README.md

-# paraview-medical
+# VolView

 [![DOI](https://zenodo.org/badge/248073292.svg)](https://zenodo.org/badge/latestdoi/248073292)

 ![A screenshot of a sample ParaView Medical session](./public/pvm-sample.png)

-ParaView Medical is a medical image viewer for the web!
+VolView is a medical image viewer for the web!
 Built on [vtk.js](https://github.com/Kitware/vtk-js) and [itk.js](https://github.com/InsightSoftwareConsortium/itk-js/), it is a self-contained single-page web application with the following features:

 - DICOM loading: load your studies and series directly into the app!
 No PACS needed